Assessment, Treatment and Rehabilitation - Dunedin

-Working in an energetic and evolving interdisciplinary team within the services covering physical rehabilitation for all age groups over 16 years.
-Our services are spread across two hospital sites one at Wakari and the other is based at Dunedin Public Hospital.
-You'll work alongside other senior nurses, and a wider team member in planning and providing rehabilitation to our patients.
+Working in a dynamic and evolving interdisciplinary team within the services covering Older People’s Health Rehabilitation Services based at Dunedin Hospital.
+You'll work alongside other senior nurses, and wider team members in planning and providing rehabilitation to our patients.

-You'll have the opportunity to develop your knowledge and expertise in rehabilitation with medical, orthopaedic, gerontology and neurological conditions including stroke.
-You will also have the opportunity to support, teach and upskill students and new staff.
+You'll have the opportunity to develop your knowledge and expertise in rehabilitation with medical, orthopaedic and neurological conditions including stroke.
+You will also have the opportunity to support, teach and upskill students and rotational staff.

-Ideally, you will bring to us a minimum of 2 years nursing experience that includes working with stroke, orthopaedic, frail elderly and other neurological conditions.
-You would be able to demonstrate a strong understanding of optimising patient outcomes and facilitating effective rehabilitation using a patient centred and evidence based nursing approach to goal setting, problem solving and intervention.
+Ideally you will bring to us a minimum of 2 years nursing experience that includes working with stroke, orthopaedic, frail elderly and other neurological conditions.
+You would be able to demonstrate a strong understanding of optimising patient outcomes and facilitating effective rehabilitation using a patient centred and evidence based approach to goal setting and intervention.

 In addition to the experience you bring us, you will have enthusiasm and a willingness to commit to our team and patients.
-You will be expected to be active in service quality initiatives and our culture of patient safety, therefore work in an anticipatory way, be proactive, innovative and have a quality driven leadership approach.
+You will be expected to be active in service quality initiatives, therefore be proactive, innovative and have a quality driven leadership approach.

 We take pride in supporting our staff to grow as a nurse working in this specialty, so we run an ongoing support and professional development programme including regular team in-services, senior staff mentoring and a comprehensive competency training framework, and access to course and conference funding.

-For this permanent role covering the service, you will need to be a New Zealand registered Nurse with a current annual practising certificate.
+For these permanent roles covering the service, you will need to be a New Zealand registered Nurse with a current annual practising certificate.

-For further information please contact Jan Strachan, Recruitment Advisor – Older Persons Health, Clinical Support and Community Directorate, Phone (03) 214 5770 or Email: firstname.lastname@example.org
+For further information please contact Jan Strachan, Recruitment Advisor – Strategy, Primary and Community Directorate, Phone (03) 214 5770 or Email: firstname.lastname@example.org